Video shows alleged 2016 assault on police officer in Hedley - BC Local News

-The Western News has obtained a video shown in court of an alleged assault on a police officer in Hedley in 2016.
+A new video detailing an alleged assault on a police officer in Hedley has surfaced, as a trial on the issue gets underway.

 Bremner Lance is accused of assault on a peace officer causing bodily harm and uttering threats from the September 2016 incident in which he and Const.
 Kendall Dean Oliver got into a physical confrontation.